AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

   * To compare the performance of universal ID-based segments with the performance of placements targeting other audience identifiers, such as cookies or mobile advertising IDs, create a campaign with a separate universal ID-based placement and a legacy ID-based placement.

+    For a full retargeting test, target both RampIDs for authenticated users and ID5s for unauthenticated users.

     Getting the best performance shouldn't be the primary comparison.
 Instead, determine which IDs are scaling well, which might inform your optimization and budget allocations later.
 The long-term goal is to make up for lost impressions and site traffic when cookies are deprecated.

   * To compare total browser reach, target universal ID-based segments and legacy ID-based segments in the same placement.
 Use the same campaign settings as the previous use case, except that you don't need to split the campaign budget.